Desert Hawk Moth

 (Photo: copyright of Brett and Marie Smith at Ellura Sanctuary, South Australia)

-The adult moths of this species have grey forewings, each with two pairs of wavy dark stripes, and a small central black-edged pale spot.
+The adult moths have grey forewings, each with two pairs of wavy dark stripes, and a small central black-edged pale spot.
 The hindwings are plain white with dark veins and chequered edges.
+The adults have no haustellum and cannot feed.
 The wingspan is about 4 cms.

 The species is found in